sneakybeaky/osgi-leaderboards/README.md

 OSGi Leaderboars
 ================

 Shows how to use OSGi as a platform for web services.
-Uses Blueprint, Declarative Services, Redis and Apache CXF to demonstrate various aspects of OSGi.
+Uses Blueprint, Declarative Services, Metatype Service, Redis and Apache CXF to demonstrate various aspects of OSGi.

 Apache Karaf is used as the OSGi runtime (both shell extensions for Jedis and features for Karaf are provided).